 3) All entries must be submitted digitally (scans from film are acceptable) and must be uploaded via www.take-a-view.co.uk No entries will be accepted by mail.
 No digital files will be returned, but all low-resolution images, apart from those short-listed, will be deleted at the end of each Competition.

-4) The Competition opens on 28th March 2013 and closes at MIDNIGHT on the 4th July 2013.
-The image uploader will remain open for six hours after this time to allow for the completion of entries already registered.
+4) The Competition opens on 29th April 2014 and closes at MIDNIGHT (British Summer Time) on the 11th July 2014.
+The image uploader will remain open for two hours after this time to allow for the completion of entries already registered.
 No entries or image uploads can be accepted after this time.
 Please make sure that you allow enough time to complete your entry.

 Living the view